Prompt Payment — Overview of Requirements

 State agencies must apply this rate to late payments made from all funds, including local funds.
 You can view the interest rate in the Uniform Statewide Accounting System (USAS) on the Late Payment Interest Rate (D98) Profile.

-Note: Even if a payment is late during two different fiscal years, only one rate will be used in the calculation of interest.
-The rate used is always based on the fiscal year in which the payment becomes late.
+Note: When a payment is late during two different fiscal years, only one rate will be used in the interest calculation.
+The rate used is based on the fiscal year in which the payment becomes late.

 - Money owed to a vendor.